-However, there are some upgrades that you can make to it in order to get more performance out of it:
+However, there is one upgrade that you can make to it in order to get more performance out of it:

-The first upgrade that I would make would be to add more storage
+The upgrade that I would make would be to add more storage

 For this build, since it already has a CPU and GPU combo that is easily capable of maxing games out on a 1080P monitor, upgrading those two components to higher-end options in the near future probably doesn’t make sense unless you’re also upgrading your monitor.